The Best Slow Cooker Brands According to Our Test Kitchen

 What We Tested to Find the Best Slow Cooker

 - Slow cooking dishes in our Test Kitchen: We test dozens and dozens of recipes every month.
 How did the slow cookers do prepping our readers’ recipe submissions?
 (Share your best recipes with us!)
+How did the appliance perform cooking some of our most popular recipes, including beef au jus, lemon-dill chicken and a pineapple-upside down dump cake?

 - Controls, settings and features: Were the controls and settings easy to understand and use?
 Were the extra features useful?
+This is essential if you’re just learning how to use a slow cooker.

 - Price: Is the product affordable?
 Is it well priced for how well it performed?